 The impending arrival of a child is one of the most exciting times of your life, and one where the world seems to fly by in a haze.
 But it can also be one of the most financially stressful and confusing times, when mum and dad talk about when one or both should return to work – and the entitlements are changing next year.

-Here are ten basic facts about paternity leave and the upcoming overhaul, to find out more click here.
+Here are 10 things you need to know about paternity leave – to find out more click here.

 To qualify for ordinary paternity leave you must have been with your employer for at least 26 weeks by the end of the 15th week before the start of the week when the baby is due, or the end of the week when you are informed you’ve been matched with a child for adoption.